nejohnston/Sprout/README.md

 ┃          ├─── package-lock.json              # Managing dependencies
 ┃          ├─── package.json                   # Metadata relevant to the project
 ┃          └─── yarn.lock                      # Managing dependencies

+The following folder also exists within the top-level project folder on dev, but not on main branch:

 └── 📂 server                            # Folder for the back end
      ├─── 📂 data                        # Folder for the static data
      ├─── 📂 database                    # Folder for showing how the database looks